iv461/icey/doc/using_tf.md

 So, we are usually always interested in getting the transform for a time of another topic: We are therefore **synchronizing** the transform with another topic.

-Other variants of this pattern, that are rather anti-patterns are:
+Other variants of this pattern, that are rather anti-patterns, are:

 1. Assuming the latest transform in the buffer is approximately the same as the stamp (Source: [Nav2 Stack](https://github.com/ros-navigation/navigation2/blob/main//nav2_costmap_2d/plugins/costmap_filters/keepout_filter.cpp#L177) ):
 ```cpp